PatrickYLi/patrickyli.github.io/work/patmo/lecture-01.md

       <button class="quiz-option" data-choice="c" onclick="checkPatmoQuiz(this)">C. Because sulfur is introduced mainly through emissions and then evolves through chemistry and transport</button>
     </div>
     <div class="quiz-feedback"></div>
+    <div class="quiz-explanation" hidden><strong>Correct.</strong> <span class="feedback-detail">In this case, sulfur is not mainly prescribed as a large initial inventory in <code>profile.xlsx</code>.
+It enters the column through boundary-condition emissions and then changes through chemistry, transport, and removal processes.</span></div>
   </div>

   <div class="quiz-block" data-answer="a">